PSS-UU/aubon/README.md

 1. Install postgresql
     - Ubuntu: <https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart>
     - Mac: <https://www.postgresqltutorial.com/install-postgresql-macos/>
-2. Create a database called `aubon` in postgresql
+2. Create a database called `aubon` in postgresql.
+If you are using Ubuntu for windos (WSL) you need to manually start the database after installing it by running `sudo service postgresql start`.
     - Ubuntu: `createdb aubon`
     - Mac: use the application pgAdmin
 3. Run `cd backend`